pedrommcarrasco/pedrommcarrasco.github.io/README.md

 - Planning to start writing articles (creating section for it and markdown parser)

 ## Feedback
 Any feedback is truly welcome!
-I'm not english native and so there's always something that can be done in a better different way.
+I'm not english native and so there's might be some mistakes.
 I'm also open to design suggestion.
 You can also submit a Pull Request if you spot some typos or have any design suggestions.